 The following steps are executed before the UE requests to join the MBS session:

 The MBS Session has been configured.
+Details see 7.1.1.

 The UE registers in the PLMN and establishes a PDU session.

 The UE has known at least the MBS Session ID of a multicast group that the UE can join, e.g. via announcement.